sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Expected Behavior:
-the matched Products are displayed in the shopping list.
+The matched Products are displayed in the shopping list.

 ### Test Results:
 Test case passed.